pemn/vtk_reserves/README.md

 The simples way to run is to execute the supplied .cmd file, which should detect a WinPython distribution and use it.
 For other distributions, manually call the main script with:
 `python vtk_reserves.py`
 Either way the user interface should appear:
 ![screenshot1](./assets/screenshot1.png?raw=true)
 ## Output
-The result is a reserves table split by lithology, region and possibly other classificatory variables.
+The result is a reserves report split by lithology, region and possibly other classificatory variables.
 It will also contain volume, mass and weighted mean of numerical variables such as grade.
 | region | lito | grade mean | density mean | volume sum | mass
 | --- | --- | --- | --- | --- | --- |